Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 - Use dehumidifiers in basements and makes sure crawlspaces are well-ventilated.

-For help ridding your property of termites, reach out to the local pest control experts at Mike’s Pest & Termite Control.
+For help ridding your property of termites, reach out to the local pest control experts at Mike's Pest, Termite and Wildlife Control.
 Call today to learn more about termite control in and around your Maryland home.

 Unfortunately for us and our pets, the time of year when ticks are most active is also the time of year when we are most active.
 The warm temperatures of spring, summer, and early fall bring people outside in large numbers to enjoy parks, wooded trails, and other outdoor areas.
 At the same time, ticks are waiting in tall grasses, leaves, and dense vegetation.
 They are waiting for a host (person or animal) to brush past them that they can attach themselves to and begin feeding on.
 The feeding process for a tick lasts a long time; they bury their teeth into the skin of a host and remain attached for days at a time, feeding slowly.
 Their slow feeding process allows them to pass diseases, including Lyme disease, from host to host.